vladlpavlov/persidict/README.md

     >>> ['Eliza', 'year'] ==> 1965

 Behind the scenes, the dictionary will create a folder named "my_folder" on a local disk.
-Each key-value pair will be stored in a separate pickle file in this folder.
+Each key-value pair will be stored as a separate file in this folder.

 If the key is a string, the string will be used to create